What is Public Health informatics?

 D-Lab’s Python Fundamentals series for the Fall 2023 semester will begin on Monday, August 14th.
 This is a great resource to help develop or advance the data science skills needed for PHIT courses.
 Python Fundamentals is run five times throughout the semester and events are announced through this newsletter.

 D-Lab hosts a variety of different data science workshops and series which are both interesting and extremely useful!
-For more information on their upcoming offerings, see their website linked here.
+For more information on their upcoming offerings, see the D-Lab website.

 As part of the PHIT coursework, students are placed into paid internships where they can apply their skills in a practical and professional setting.
 Students will be able to apply the skills they learn in their courses in a professional setting.
 They will work with a variety of organizations, from public, private, government and academic agencies, such as local health departments and non-profits.
 Internship responsibilities are created by the student, employer, and course instructor.